Although this is a poor picture,

 cake with either raspberry or plum sauce; I forget which.

-The doily is by Jeanetta Kendall.
+The hanging doily is by Jeanetta Kendall.

 I only used one because more would obscure the other